-As New York City’s trees shake off the rest of their leaves and New Yorkers stroll to work faster to escape the cold, clearly — winter is coming.
-Fortunately, NYC happens to be one of the most beautiful cities in the winter, and as the bustling city quiets and the charm of the holidays begin to creep into stores and restaurants, you’ll find there are so many new and fun things to do.
-So if you happen to be in the Big Apple during the next couple of months, be sure to take a bite out of these experiences!
+As New York City’s trees shake off the rest of their leaves and New Yorkers stroll to work faster escaping the cold, the signals are pretty clear: winter is coming!
+Fortunately, NYC happens to be one of the most beautiful cities in the winter, and as the bustling metropolis quiets and the charm of the holidays begins to creep into stores and restaurants, you’ll find there are so many new and fun things to do.
+So if you happen to be in the Big Apple during the next chilly months of the year, be sure to take a bite out of these experiences!

 Ice Skating at Rockefeller Center

 All of Rockefeller Center is pretty magical in the winter.
-The Rockefeller tree lighting is basically world famous, and tourists and lovers from all corners of the globe come to check out the glittering lights and snap selfies in front of them.
-The best way to prevent being shoved around while still being able to take in all of these sights is definitely from the safety of the Rockefeller skating rink —IF you can manage to stay steady on your feet, that is.
+Its tree lighting is, hands down, world-famous, and tourists and lovebirds come here from all over the world to check out the glittering lights and snap selfies in front of them.
+The best way to avoid being shoved around while still being able to take in all of these sights is definitely from the safety of the Rockefeller skating rink —IF you can manage to stay steady on your feet, that is.
 The rink is open from the beginning of October and sometimes even runs into April.
 General admission tickets are given out on a first-come-first-served basis, so it’s better to get there as early as you can.
 And for those too scared to strap on some skates, fear not!
-The ground-floor of the rink is surrounded by a number of restaurants, and the balcony also offers a great view for family members to watch their loved ones hobble around.
+The ground floor of the rink is surrounded by many restaurants, and the balcony also offers a great view for family members to watch their loved ones hobble around.

 Shopping in Bryant Park’s Winter Village